 Subsequent to the informational public hearing, EFSEC must conduct a land use consistency hearing pursuant to RCW 80.50.090(2) and WAC 463-26-050.
-The Council must then decide whether the proposed site is consistent and in compliance with local land use plans and zoning ordinances.5
+The Council must then decide whether the proposed site is consistent and in compliance with local land use plans and zoning ordinances.4

-The Council held a Land Use Consistency hearing virtually on May 16, 2023 to determine whether the Project's use of the proposed site is consistent with local or regional land use plans and zoning ordinances in effect at the time the ASC was submitted.6 Notice of the meeting was provided through local newspapers, and the project mailing list.
-Testimony was provided by CCR, the County (including 2 county commissioners), and 5 local citizens during this hearing.
-The Council determined the Project to be consistent with Klickitat County land use plans and zoning ordinances in effect as of February 10, 2023, the filing date of the ASC.7 The Council
+The Council held a Land Use Consistency hearing on May 16, 2023 to determine whether the Project's use of the proposed site is consistent with local or regional land use plans and zoning ordinances in effect at the time the ASC was submitted.5 Testimony was provided by CCR, the County (including 2-county commissioners), and 5 local citizens during this hearing.
+The Council determined the Project to be consistent with Klickitat County land use plans and zoning ordinances in effect as of February 10, 2023, the filing date of the ASC.6 The Council determined it to be consistent because the Project was eligible to be approved under the Energy Overlay Zone and conditional use provisions of Klickitat County Code Title 19.
+On September 25, 2023, EFSEC published Order 889 affirming land use consistency.